ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

     15-bit unsigned number.

     This is a random number with as much entropy as desired by the implementation.
-The level of entropy should be clearly specified to the user.
+The level of entropy SHOULD be clearly specified to the user.

 - Flag Bit